kalmiallc/kalmia-common-lib/docs/CONTRIUBTING.md

 - `LOG_OUT_LEVEL` - level to which the output will be displayed.
 The `VBS` level will output all the data.
  More detailed level also includes less detailed level.
 For example `WRN` will also include `ERR` and `INF` The logging types are defined in `src/config/types.ts`.
 Default is `WRN`.
+ Example of controlling the log level on specific test  `LOG_OUT_LEVEL=INF npm run test -- device.e2e.test -t "Should not return device with invalid ID"`